20-21 September 2022

 In 2016, a monument to the 1916 Urkun was added in the cemetery.
 The memorial consists of tall concrete pillars topped by the traditional yurt.
 Hanging on long chains are many decorative stirrups symbolizing the nomads and indigenous peoples who revolted against repressive acts by Russia.
-The Central Asia Revolt, or Urkun meaning Exodus, was sparked when the Russians tried to conscript the local Muslims into the Russian military for service for the Eastern Front of WW One.
+The Central Asia Revolt, or Urkun meaning Exodus, was sparked when the Russians tried to conscript the local Muslims into the Russian military for service for the Eastern Front in WW One.
 Of course, even nomads recognized the corruption of the Russian colonial regime and Tsarist colonialism.
-These men did not want to fight The Tsar’s war and hundreds of thousands of Kyrgyz and Kazakhs fled into China.
+These men did not want to fight the Tsar’s war and hundreds of thousands of Kyrgyz and Kazakhs fled into China.

 Another short drive delivers me to the beautiful Ala Archa National Park.
-Surrounding mountain peaks top 9200’ and snow and glaciers can be seen among the peaks.
+Surrounding mountain top 9200’ and snow and glaciers can be seen among the peaks.
 There is a paved trail for about a half mile.
 It follows a rushing, turquoise stream and is shaded by pines, firs, beach and various other trees.
 I am told there are wolves and in higher altitudes a few snow leopards.
 Cute red squirrels dart about hoping for a handout.

 Another huge lunch is served.
 I think of the starving squirrels but just cannot keep eating all this food.
 Salads are good but I pass on the pilaf and chicken.
 I won’t starve as dinner is just 6 hours away.

-The afternoon finds us walking about Bishkek’s city center park with its memorials, including Lenin and Marks, government buildings and presidential offices.
-They have their own “White House” but it in paint only.
+The afternoon finds us walking about Bishkek’s city center park with its memorials, including Lenin and Marx, government buildings and presidential offices.
+They have their own “White House” but it is in paint only.
 We visit the National History Museum and enjoy an hour with its varied exhibits.
 Then, on the hour, we watched the changing of the guard in the plaza.
-As usual the ceremony is lots of pomp and posturing.
-Impressive big Kyrgyz flag flying in a perfect breeze, enter three very high, goose-stepping soldiers.
+As usual the ceremony is lots of pomp and posturing: impressive big Kyrgyz flag flying in a perfect breeze, enter three very high, goose-stepping soldiers.
 I always have sympathy for these men as it has got to be boring standing at attention, in all weather, for an hour.
 A strange tilt of the head, an exchange is made, exit the old guard whose goose-stepping and stomp of foot onto the cement is for affect but surely brings sensation back to what must be numb feet by that time.

 The People’s Friendship Monument is a modern, dual-stone column with bronze statues representing the Russian and Kyrgyz people.
 There is also a memorial to the Allied victory over Nazi Germany.
 The center statue represents all the mothers who waited for their loved ones to return.
 A bunch did not.
 There is not a shortage of monuments to war, sacrifice, and independence.
 Some of these sacrifices were as recent as the 2010 uprising to oust their corrupt president.
 Didn’t succeed.